dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-api.md

  - Ensure data quality
  - Increase the efficiency of dbt operations

-Metadata is data that provides information about other data and it's generated every time dbt Cloud runs a project.
-The metadata contains information on the accuracy, recency, configuration, and structure of the <Term id="view">views</Term> and tables in the warehouse.
+Metadata provides information about other data.
+Every time dbt Cloud runs a project, it generates metadata that contains information on the accuracy, recency, configuration, and structure of the <Term id="view">views</Term> and tables in the warehouse.

 <!-- reworded original: Every time that dbt Cloud runs a dbt project, it generates metadata which pertains to the accuracy, recency, configuration, and structure of the views and tables in the warehouse. -->

 dbt Cloud serves a [GraphQL API](https://metadata.cloud.getdbt.com/graphql) which supports arbitrary queries over this metadata.
 This API is an incredibly rich resource for evaluating data health long-term or at a moment-in-time.

  The endpoint for this API is `https://metadata.YOUR_ACCESS_URL/graphql`.
 Replace `YOUR_ACCESS_URL` with the appropriate [Access URL](/docs/deploy/regions-ip-addresses) for your region and plan.
 For example, if your region is North America multi tenant, your endpoint is `https://metadata.cloud.getdbt.com/graphql`.